Mvrs10/Mvrs10/README.md

 <h1>Hi👋🏻, My name is Minh Khoi! <br/><a href="https://github.com/Mvrs10">Software Developer</a> | <a href="https://www.linkedin.com/in/mkp10">Logic Lover</a> | <a href="https://www.linkedin.com/in/mkp10">Math Enthusiast</a></h1>

 <h2>🌐 Quick Summary</h2>
-<h3>I'm a long-time gamer, enthusiastic educator from Viet Nam ⭐ and an international student in Canada 🍁, majoring in Software Development 🎮.</h3>
+<h3>I'm a lifelong learner, enthusiastic educator from Viet Nam ⭐ and an international student in Canada 🍁, majoring in Software/Game Development 🎮.</h3>

 <h2>👨‍💻 Academic Projects:</h2>